 \section{Nonlinear transport physics in Z-pinch configurations}

-In this section, we analyze the HEGS nonlinear results, focusing on the Z-pinch geometry, first in two dimensions and then in three dimensions.
+In this section, we analyze the HEGS nonlinear results, focusing on the Z-pinch geometry, first in two dimensions and then in three.

-Two-dimensional simulations show that the level of transport increases with the strength of the temperature gradient and, most interestingly, it blows up at low collisionality.
+Two-dimensional simulations show that the level of transport increases with the strength of the temperature gradient and, most interestingly, blows up at low collisionality.
 To understand the mechanisms that lead to a blow up, we consider a simulation in its steady state with parameters $\kappa_T=1.2$ and $\chi=0.2$.
-We then restart the simulation, introducing a $20\%$ reduction of the collisionality value.
+We then restart the simulation, introducing a $20\%$ reduction in the collisionality value.
 This leads to a destabilization of the zonal flows (ZFs) and a blow-up of the heat flux (see Fig. \ref{ch6_fig:2D_blow_up}a).
 We note that this collisionality decrease barely affects the linear growth rates of the cITG instability, as shown in Fig. \ref{ch6_fig:2D_blow_up}b.
-(We confirm that the differences in the growth rate have a negligible effect by carrying out nonlinear simulations where the value of hyperdiffusion is increased so that the linear growth rate of the low-collisional case matches the one of the higher collisionality simulation, while a blow up state is still observed.)
-Similarly, we note that the HEL-GM eigenvalue solver reports a negligible effect of the collisionality on the subdominant eigenvalues.
+(We confirm that the differences in the growth rate have a negligible effect by carrying out nonlinear simulations where the value of hyperdiffusion is increased so that the linear growth rate of the low collisionality case matches that of the higher collisionality simulation, while a blow up state is still observed.)
+Similarly, we note that the HEL-GM eigenvalue solver reports a negligible effect of collisionality on the subdominant eigenvalues.
 However, a blow-up of the transport is observed when the collisionality value is reduced.
-Hence, we conclude that the blow-up is not due to a change in the linear properties of the driving instability, but rather the result of a change in the nonlinear saturation mechanism of the driving instability.
+Hence, we conclude that the blow-up is not due to a change in the linear properties of the driving instability but is rather the result of a change in the nonlinear saturation mechanism of the driving instability.

-At collisionality just above the blow-up threshold, the turbulence presents a bursty behavior, with intermittent phases of high and low transport reminiscent of a predator-prey cycle, where zonal flows (the "predator") suppress turbulence (the "prey"), and weakened zonal flows allow turbulence to grow again.
-This cyclical interaction is typical of zonal flow turbulence dynamics \citep{Kobayashi2015,Ivanov2020ZonallyTurbulence,Hoffmann2023GyrokineticOperators}.
-On the other hand, at larger collisionality, the bursty behavior is replaced by a turbulence-dominated state where the zonal flow amplitude is significantly reduced in comparison to the fluctuation amplitude.
+At a collisionality just above the blow-up threshold, the turbulence presents a bursty behavior, with intermittent phases of high and low transport reminiscent of a predator-prey cycle, where ZFs (the "predator") suppress turbulence (the "prey"), and weakened ZFs allow turbulence to grow again.
+This cyclical interaction is typical of ZF turbulence dynamics \citep{Kobayashi2015,Ivanov2020ZonallyTurbulence,Hoffmann2023GyrokineticOperators}.
+On the other hand, at larger collisionality, the bursty behavior is replaced by a turbulence-dominated state where the ZF amplitude is significantly reduced in comparison to the fluctuation amplitude.